Best Canon wide-angle lenses

 |

-Some of you might be thinking by now that I work for Sigma, but I don’t!
+At this point, some of you might be wondering whether I work for Sigma, but I don’t!
 Sigma once again offers excellent optics with a very large aperture.
-Its quality and sharpness are renowned above the 24mm f/1.4 Canon.
+Its quality and sharpness are often considered better than Canon’s 24mm f/1.4.

-Moreover, the price offered by Sigma Art compared to the Canon (100% more expensive) is very interesting.
-If you are looking for a nice 24mm wide aperture lens, this Sigma is really worth considering!
+Moreover, the price of the Sigma Art is very attractive compared with the Canon, which is roughly twice as expensive.
+If you are looking for a nice 24mm wide aperture lens, this Sigma is well worth considering!

 6 – Canon 24mm f/2.8 IS USM